Automate your workflow with tasks and plans.

 You can write tasks in any programming language that can run on the target nodes, such as Bash, Python, or Ruby.
 Tasks are packaged within modules, so you can reuse, download, and share tasks on the Forge.
 Task metadata describes the task, validates input, and controls how the task runner executes the task.

 Plans are sets of tasks that can be combined with other logic.
 This allows you to do more complex task operations, such as running multiple tasks with one command, computing values for the input for a task, or running certain tasks based on results of another task.
-Like tasks, plans are packaged in modules and can be shared on the Forge.
-Plans are written in the Puppet language.
+You write plans in the Puppet language.
+And like tasks, plans are packaged in modules and can be shared on the Forge.